Ceudan/Car-Racing/README.md

 ![Graph of Learning Rate Schedule](images/LR_schedule.png) ![Graph of Epsilon Schedule](images/Epsilon_schedule.png)

 Second, we compared performance across 3 other hyperparameters (travel speed, γ reward decay factor, and time discritization length).
-At moderate speeds, time discritization length = 0.1 seconds, and gamma = 0.92 the car almost always completed the track, averaging a score of 850.
-At the same settings but at a higher speed, but the car was unable to navigate sharp turns capping performance at 394.
-Finally, we tested the critical speed we calculated was the bare minimum to obtain a score of 900 if all tiles are visited.
+At moderate speeds, time discritization length = 0.1 seconds, and gamma = 0.92 the car almost always completed the track (97% tiles visited), averaging a score of 850.
+At the same settings but at a higher speed, the car was unable to navigate sharp turns capping performance at 394.
+Finally, we tested at a critical speed we calculated as the bare minimum to obtain a score of 900 assuming all tiles are visited.
 Unfortunately the car could not stay on track at this crtical speed (hyperparameters searched shown below).

 | **Scores**                     |              | **Time for gamma to decay to 20%** |             |           |
 |--------------------------------|--------------|------------------------------------|-------------|-----------|